The directed landscape is a black noise: Introduction

 Over the past several decades, mathematicians and physicists who study interacting particle systems, integrable systems, and the Kardar-Parisi-Zhang (KPZ) equation have discovered connections between the large-scale behavior of a wide-ranging class of models.
 It is known that the height functions of asymmetric exclusion processes and stochastic vertex models exhibit universal scaling behavior in $1+1$ dimensions.
 A common feature in these models is the appearance of $1:2:3$ scaling exponents and Tracy-Widom limit laws.
 Similar results are expected for the Eden model and last passage percolation models with arbitrary weight distributions, as well as Burgers-type stochastic PDEs and ballistic deposition models (e.g. \textit{Tetris}).
 This phenomenon is called KPZ universality \cite{C12,Q11}.

 In recent years, there has been a great deal of work involved in constructing and understanding the universal limit objects in the KPZ universality class.
-Matetski, Quastel, and Remenik \cite{MQR} constructed the KPZ fixed point, the invariant limiting Markov process (conjecturally) of all models in the KPZ universality class.
+Matetski, Quastel, and Remenik \cite{MQR} constructed the KPZ fixed point, the scale-invariant limiting Markov process (conjecturally) of all models in the KPZ universality class.
 Dauvergne, Ortmann and Vir\'ag \cite{dov} then constructed the directed landscape, a generalization which encodes the natural joint couplings of all KPZ fixed points started from all possible initial data simultaneously.
 The directed landscape is a four-parameter field, denoted in this paper as $\mathcal{L}_{s,t}(x,y)$, see \cref{d:dl}.

 It is a longstanding project of mathematical physicists to have a better understanding of this phenomenon of universality.
-It is conjectured that any model for which it is possible to associate a height function $h(t,x)$ with the basic properties of local dynamics, a smoothing mechanism, lateral growth, and space-time forcing with rapid correlation decay, will converge to the KPZ fixed point under $1:2:3$ scaling, $\epsilon h(\epsilon^{-3}t,\epsilon^{-2}x)-C_{\epsilon}t$.
+It is conjectured that any model for which it is possible to associate a height function $h(t,x)$ with the basic properties of local dynamics, a smoothing mechanism, lateral growth, and space-time forcing with rapid correlation decay, will converge to the KPZ fixed point under $1:2:3$ scaling $\epsilon h(\epsilon^{-3}t,\epsilon^{-2}x)-C_{\epsilon}t$, see for example the introduction of \cite{MQR}.
 More generally, the height mechanisms started simultaneously from several distinct initial data should converge to KPZ fixed points coupled through the directed landscape.
-See the strong and weak KPZ universality conjectures as discussed in the introduction of \cite{MQR,HQ}.
 Models which satisfy these conditions, and which have been proved or conjectured to have the KPZ fixed point and directed landscape as a scaling limit, are said to belong to the KPZ universality class.